ChantalMP/RaDialog_v2/README.md

 - go to the mimic-cxr folder in the code with `cd mimic-cxr`
 - run `python create_section_files.py` to prepare the report data
-- go back to the RaDialog_LLaVA directory with `cd ..`
+- go back to the RaDialog_v2 directory with `cd ..`

 ### Evaluate RaDialog on MIMIC-CXR test set: